kd1510/wilson/readme.md

 Q: what happens if a client reads from a replica after a new log entry has been committed into the master's state but not that replica's state.
 Would this read count as incorrect?

+A: Without an additional layer (e.g what zookeeper provides), reading is only allowed from the master.

 ### Consensus Module